Wales Possession Grounds - Complete Guide to Eviction

 For anti-social behaviour, you'll need strong evidence such as incident logs, witness statements, police reports, or local authority records.

-Some Rent Arrears (Ground 11)
+Some Rent Arrears (Section 8 notice guide)

 Any rent is outstanding.
 Unlike the mandatory ground, there's no minimum amount, but the court considers whether it's reasonable to evict.